Electric and Magnetic Fields and Health

-In Canada and Québec, there are no regulations setting safety standards for exposure to EMFs.
-Electric and magnetic field exposure limits are therefore based on the recommendations of professional associations:
+In Canada and Québec, there are no regulations setting safety standards for exposure to electric and magnetic fields (EMFs).
+Exposure limits are therefore based on the recommendations of two international organizations:

-The ICNIRP and IEEE have set EMF exposure limits for workers with occupational exposure to EMFs as well as for the public, without specifying any maximum duration.
-The ACGIH has established exposure limits only for workers which are valid for a maximum exposure of eight hours a day.
+The ICNIRP and IEEE have set EMF exposure limits for workers with occupational exposure to EMFs as well as for the general public, without specifying any maximum duration.

-Electric and magnetic fields induce very weak currents in the human body.
-The purpose of the maximum exposure levels recommended by the ICNIRP, IEEE and ACGIH is to limit these induced currents to levels presenting no health risks.
+EMFs induce very weak currents in the human body.
+The purpose of the maximum exposure levels recommended by the ICNIRP and IEEE is to limit these induced currents to levels presenting no health risks.

-For 60-Hz fields, the ICNIRP estimated that an induced electric field of over 120 mV/m can produce a reversible stimulation of the nervous system (magnetic phosphenes).
-For its part, the IEEE concluded that the same effect can be observed starting at an induced voltage of 159 mV/m.
-To apply these threshold values to human beings safely, the ICNIRP and IEEE came up with some "basic restrictions" based on a number of safety factors.
+For 60-Hz fields, the ICNIRP determined that an induced electric field of over 120 mV/m can produce a reversible stimulation of the nervous system, which in turn induces "magnetic phosphenes".
+The IEEE concluded that the same effect can be observed starting at an induced voltage of 159 mV/m.
+To safely adapt these threshold values to humans, the ICNIRP and IEEE determined some "basic restrictions" based on a number of safety factors.

-To make it easier to adhere to the basic restrictions, the ICNIRP, IEEE and ACGIH have calculated EMF exposure levels corresponding to their basic restrictions.
-If these exposure levels or limits are respected, the basic restrictions are always respected too.
-However, the three agencies authorize exceeding these values provided that it can be shown that the basic restrictions are normally adhered to.
+To facilitate compliance with the basic restrictions, and using prudent assumptions, the ICNIRP and IEEE have calculated EMF exposure levels corresponding to their basic restrictions.
+If these exposure levels or limits are respected, the basic restrictions are automatically respected as well.
+However, both agencies authorize exceeding these values provided it can be shown that the basic restrictions are followed in every situation.

-The 60-Hz EMF exposure limits recommended by the ICNIRP, IEEE and ACGIH are set out in Tables 1 and 2.
-The reason why the exposure limits determined by the three agencies differ from one another, despite the fact that their basic restrictions are equivalent, is because they used different models of the human body to calculate their limits.
+The 60-Hz EMF exposure limits recommended by the ICNIRP and IEEE are set out in Tables 1 and 2.
+The exposure limits determined by the two agencies differ, despite the fact that their basic restrictions are equivalent, because they used different models of the human body to calculate the limits.

 1Maximum permitted: 10 kV/m under high-voltage lines.

-There are no health regulations or guidelines that specifically address the exposure of pregnant women to EMFs.
+There are no health regulations or recommendations that specifically address the exposure of pregnant women to EMFs.
 Exposure limits for pregnant women are therefore the same as for the rest of the population.